vikassinghrathore/spring-boot-pcf/README.md

 - You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Pivotal Cloud Foundry.

 ## Requirements
-- You have an attitude to learn while having fun :)
-- You have some programming experience with Java, Spring and Spring Boot
+- You have some programming experience with Java,Jpa,Hibernate, Spring and Spring Boot
 - You DO NOT need to have any experience with Pivotal Cloud Foundry
-- We will help you install Eclipse, Visual Studio Code, Git client, Docker Desktop and Node JS (for npm)
+- install Eclipse, Visual Studio Code, Git client, Docker Desktop and Node JS (for npm)

 ## Who is this course for
 - You are a Java Spring Boot developer getting started with the Cloud
-- You want to get your Java applications deployed to PCF (Pivotal Cloud Foundry) Quickly
+- You want to get your Java applications deployed to PCF (Pivotal Cloud Foundry)
 - You are a Java Developer and You are curious about PCF and the Cloud
 - You want to learn to deploy a Java Spring Boot full stack application to PCF (Pivotal Cloud Foundry)
 - You want to learn to deploy Spring Boot Microservices with Service Registry, Config Server, Distributed Tracing and Load Balancing to PCF (Pivotal Cloud Foundry)